michaliskambi/elisp/lsp/README.md

 * As an extra feature, can read configuration from Lazarus options in home directory.
 This is completely optional though.

 * Nice: When the unit is missing on the `uses` clause (this makes it impossible to do code completion, in both LSP server forks and in Lazarus IDE) it results in clear error so you know _which unit is missing_.

+    Possibly this is Emacs-specific thing.
+It the code, there's explicit comment that error reporting is adjusted to work with NeoVim -- maybe it helps Emacs too?

+    ```
+    ...
+There is also the call window/showMessage, but this one is not
+    // implemented by NeoVim.
+So we work around it by showing a fake
+    // completion item.
+    ```

+* Nice: It reads LPK / LPI, and is thus better at finding units, e.g. can find `Laz_AVL_Tree` when the program uses `LazUtils` package.

+    This is extra important in the light of above (CodeTools fail if unit cannot be found).

 ### Notes about both: